 Objective: To determine the watertight performance of Tyvek® breathable membranes after heat exposure (90°C).

 All roof breather underlays have been subjected to heat exposure of 90°C (above the CE requirement of 70°C) and then tested to ensure their continued water resistance to class W1.

 Results: Again, Tyvek® demonstrated high durability and significantly superior resistance to temperatures of 90°C.

 In Tyvek®, DuPont has created products that can withstand high levels of UV and heat exposure without losing their protective quality.
-This means choosing Tyvek® not only optimises energy efficiency in all building types, but also gives proven durability and long-term protection.
+This means choosing Tyvek® not only optimizes energy efficiency in all building types, but also gives proven durability and long-term protection.

 High-Quality Functional Layer

 The secret of Tyvek® breathable membranes lies in their unique structure.
-The highly durable functional layer is six to eight times thicker than most multi-layer roofing felts, and consists of heat- and UV stabilised polyethylene (PE) for reliable, long-term performance and UV/heat resistance – something competitor products cannot always guarantee.
+The highly durable functional layer is six to eight times thicker than most multi-layer roofing felts, and consists of heat- and UV stabilized polyethylene (PE) for reliable, long-term performance and UV/heat resistance – something competitor products cannot always guarantee.